cdlib/eschol-ui/README.md

 }
 ```

-### Nesting Styles

-Selectors in this UI library often contain nested parts - [a feature of Sass](http://sass-lang.com/guide#topic-3).

-#### Media Query Rules
+### Using Media Query Rules for Responsive Design

-The most common nested parts are media query rules, which allow changes to component/object styles at certain screen widths for responsive design.
-These "breakpoints" are written as [Sass mixins](https://github.com/cdlib/eschol-ui#sass-mixins) and include Sass variables, such as `screen1`, `screen2`, `screen3`, which define the screen size.
+Media query rules allow changes to component/object styles at certain screen widths for responsive design.
+In the UI library, These "breakpoints" are written as [Sass mixins](https://github.com/cdlib/eschol-ui#sass-mixins) and include Sass variables, such as `screen1`, `screen2`, `screen3`, which define the screen size.

-Media query rules are organized in a "mobile-first" fashion, in that each one in the CSS declaration adds to or overrides the CSS written above it.
+Media queries in the UI library are usually nested in a "mobile-first" fashion, in that each one in the CSS declaration adds to or overrides the CSS written above it.

 For example, with the "flower" component, the background is initially rendered as green on a small screen, then changes color to yellow, then red as the screen size gets wider: